vaishk23/vaishk23/README.md

 📊 Aspiring Data Analyst passionate about translating data to insights and impacts.

 📈 I started my Data Analyst journey in Sep 2021 by completing few courses in Power BI.I am skilled in the use of Power BI & SQL.
-I have created Power BI Dashboards and Reports to genearte useful insights.I have done Virtual Internship “Data Analytics in Power BI” offered by PwC which gave me an opportunity to work on real time datasets.
+I have created Power BI Dashboards and Reports to generate useful insights.I have done Virtual Internship “Data Analytics in Power BI” offered by PwC which gave me an opportunity to work on real time datasets.

 👩‍💻 Prior to getting into Data Analysis field, I had 4.5 years of experience in the HR field as a Technical Recruiter.